Nitpreet/SabudhHiringTask/README.md

 # Project_Euler Problem 45
 Firstly I tried list for saving all the pentagonal, hexagonal and triangle numbers.
 But the lists were not efficient enough.
 They were taking more than 7-8 minutes for saving the same.
-Then I tried set and I was surprised that it took only a few seconds to save all the pentagonal, hexagonal  and triangle numbers to the set.
+Then I tried set and I was surprised that it took only a few seconds to save all the pentagonal, hexagonal  and triangle numbers to the set and gave the result within a few seconds.

 # Flask App